EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 **Re-booting procedure**

-As a last step, power down the board, unplug the boot jumper and the the Micro-USB cable and power up again.
+As a last step, power down the board, unplug the boot jumper and the Micro-USB cable and power up again.

 **Connect to the Yak board**